It4innovations/rsdtlib/docs/_build/html/_sources/workflow.rst.txt

     - | Stage 3:
       | Create windows of longer time series comprising these observations (i.e. deep-temporal)

-Below figure shows the processing pipeline considering all three stages with data formats in orange:
+Below figure shows the processing pipeline considering all three stages with data formats in orange.

 .. figure:: ../images/rsdtlib_pipeline.png

-Detailed stages 2 and 3 with parameters to control the processes:
+In the following, stages 2 and 3 are detailed with parameters to control the processes.

 .. figure:: ../images/temporal_stacking_windowing.png